ThePHPF/pie-design/pickle-investigation.md

   to be adopted officially by PHP project, either by way of a fork, or discussing with maintainers first.
 * Pickle does have existing tests, although it uses `atoum` which is not something many people are familiar with, compared to phpunit for example.
+* Pickle licence is New BSD - is this compatible with PHP Licence?
+Adopting Pickle (or even taking parts of it) would require licences to be compatible; also bear in mind if licences are NOT compatible, we can't adopt any amount of the code, presumably without agreement from all the contributors...
+  * New BSD is probably compatible.
+However, using any code from Pickle would either need re-licensing to the PHP Licence (mentioned in the doc), or we'd have to adopt both licences I think?
+Most likely, we'd need to mark in the LICENCE file both the PHP Licence and New BSD licence (for code originating from Pickle) as well as the copyright for both.